The You-Tube vocals at the Outremont Theatre in Montreal that I linked up with, halfway down my Selected Poems section

 McRae reassuring them he fostered warm feelings for the land of freedom, hard-nosed yet fair but widely mistrusted, despite Dale Carnegie teaching it how to sell incapable of selling itself.
-On top of which established structures seemed to be falling apart because of the workings of the new social media, the danger of a small guy’s main-street dictatorship, elevating a primitive simpleton or a metropolitan cowboy into office a new phenomenon….
+On top of which established structures were seemingly falling apart because of the workings of the new social media, the danger of a small guy’s main-street dictatorship, elevating a primitive simpleton or a metropolitan cowboy into office a new phenomenon….
 The venting of small frustrations having zilch to do with real issues, the mixing of street potholes with intercontinental ballistic missiles, migrants with crime, guns and dope, public idiocy, the voice of nothing, beginning to mess up life for everyone.
 Edna though and on the other hand trying to figure out if this guy was for real, frustrated, cynical or just a disapproving snob.
 Some show-horse insisting on Oat Cuisine, here only to jump, nights hunt a little cunt, hoping to find a female who wouldn’t care less mainly because she couldn’t if she tried.
-But how to even begin judging a new duck in the pond, dressed like a puts, speaking like some foreign President?
+But how to even begin judging a new duck in the pond, dressed like a Putz, speaking like some foreign President?

 - Constantly saying how much they love their Mamie?